zmalone/chef-web-docs/source/automate/install/index.md

 The automation brings up a fully-functional Chef Automate system in an isolated AWS environment that won't affect anything else you're running.
 After you complete the tutorial, you can experiment further and then simply tear down the environment when you're done.

-## How to use the demo environment

-The demo environment gives you access to a fully-functional Chef Automate system.
-You can use the demo environment to build a build proof of concept for how Chef Automate can help solve your infrastructure challenges.

-First, we recommend these Learn Chef tutorials, which walk you though Chef Automate's capabilities:

-* A
-* B

-As you have questions or suggestions on how Chef Automate can better fit your workflow, join us on [Discourse](https://discourse.chef.io/c/delivery).
+[PRODNOTE] Update www.chef.io/delivery link.

-Also learn more about how to bring the full power of Chef Automate to accomplish your business goals.
+[COMMENT] Learn more about how to bring the full power of Chef Automate to accomplish your business goals.
 Go to [www.chef.io/delivery](https://www.chef.io/delivery) to read the whitepaper.
-[When you're ready], click **Get Demo** to talk to us about how Chef Automate can help transform your workflow.